2022 Paris shooting: Suspect

-The suspect, 69-year-old William M., was arrested at the crime scene.
+The suspect, 69-year-old William Mallet (born 30 March 1953) of Montreuil, Seine-Saint-Denis, was arrested at the crime scene.
 He was quickly identified due to an SNCF ID card that was found in his wallet.
 At the time of his arrest, he had a briefcase which contained two or three loaded magazines and a box of 45 caliber cartridges with at least 25 cartridges inside it.
-A retired SNCF train driver, he lived in the 10th arrondissement.
+Mallet is a retired SNCF train driver, and he lived in the 10th arrondissement.

 During the investigation, he said that he would have first "sought to shoot foreigners in Saint Denis" before he changed his mind and decided to target the Kurdish community in the 10th arrondissement, faced with the lack of people in the streets.

 In 2016, he stabbed a burglar with a kitchen knife, and he was sentenced to twelve months in prison in June 2021.
 In 2017, he was sentenced to six months in prison for prohibited possession of weapons.
 In 2021, he attacked a migrant camp in Bercy with a sword, injuring three migrants and tearing down six tents.
 He was under investigation for "racist violence with weapons".
-During the hearings before the investigating judge, he made profane remarks of "unambiguous racism", and he was released on December 12, 2022 and placed under judicial supervision.
+During the hearings before the investigating judge, he made profane remarks of "unambiguous racism", and he was released on 12 December 2022 and placed under judicial supervision.
 Despite those legal convictions, he was never registered in the FINIADA (a national file of persons who are prohibited from acquiring and possessing weapons) and no search had been carried out at his home.

 A firearms enthusiast and a sport shooter, he said he obtained the Colt 45 used in the shooting from a friend he had met at a shooting club in Versailles.
 At the time of his arrest, the gunman had two or three magazines loaded with 14 rounds, as well as an additional 25 rounds.
 He allegedly said that he acted because he was a "racist", and he made incoherent remarks during his arrest, telling the police that he "didn't like Kurds".

 Interior Minister Gerald Darmanin stated that the suspect was not the subject of a file which is linked to the "ultra-right" and he also stated that the suspect "was not known to the intelligence services, nor to the Directorate General of Homeland Security".
 He stated that the suspect was "obviously looking to prey on foreigners" and he also stated that the suspect "acted alone".